-Looking for an original samurai armor for sale can me a hard work.
+Looking for an original samurai suite of armor for sale can me a hard work.
 And a dangerous one.

 Many japanese armor for sale on the internet are in fact later items, not original.
 This often happens just because the seller is not aware of some specific technical features that distinquish an original samurai armor from a later one.

 But why a later samurai armor is not to be considered original?
 The answer is simple: after 1868 the Japanese samurai class was abolished and hence all samurai armor for sale after that period were ment to be turistic gifts rather than real armor for the samurai.

 Those looking for a samurai suite of armor to buy should also consider if all the elements of the samurai armor were born together.
 It is true that for very old samurai armor (up to the Momoyama period) parts were sometime changed, but as a general rule a matching armor set oft a tosei gusoku from the Edo period would be a better choice if you are looking for a samurai armor.